Ferns & Focus

 Aloe vera

-A thick-leaved succulent known for its medicinal properties and architectural beauty.
+Aloe Vera is a thick-leaved succulent known for its medicinal properties and architectural beauty.
 Its fleshy, spear-like leaves contain a clear gel often used for soothing burns and skin irritations.
-It is a resilient indoor plant that thrives on sunny windowsills.
+Give it a sunny spot, let the potting mix dry between waterings, and use a planter with drainage holes.

 ☀️